 Easier said than done.

-The issue is that while Facebook ads are effective, a lot of local business owners don’t know which objectives to choose for their ads.
+The issue is that while a Facebook ad is effective, a lot of local business owners don’t know which objectives to choose for their ads.
 Choosing the wrong objective may lead to a low return on your investment and the feeling that you’ve wasted money.

 With that in mind, here’s my rundown of Facebook ad objectives to help you understand which objective makes the most sense for your business.

-When you create an ad for your business on Facebook, you can choose from 11 objectives divided into three categories: Awareness, Consideration, and Conversion.
+When you create a Facebook ad for your business, you can choose from 11 objectives divided into three categories: Awareness, Consideration, and Conversion.
 Let’s review them.

 - Brand Awareness.
-These ads generally do not get a high click-through rate because their objective is to make people aware of your brand.
+This type of facebook ad objective generally do not get a high click-through rate because their objective is to make people aware of your brand.
 They are best used as the first step in a campaign to attract new customers.